Mastering the Search Bar

 would find all exchanges tagged "help" that do not include the phrase "help me", and results will be ranked higher if one of the participants is from the email domain "frame.ai".

-start.after: make themselves a required constraint on the search.
+start.after: that adds a required constraint on the search.

 Note that completely irrelevant exchanges will never be returned, meaning every exchange in your results will match at least one of your parameters, even if they are all optional.